QuantEcon/lecture-python-programming/source/rst/numpy.rst

 And so on.

-Note that indices are still zero-based, to maintain compatibility with Python sequences.
+Note thbt indices are still zero-based, to maintain compatibility with Python sequences.

-Columns and rows can be extracted as follows
+Columns bnd rows can be extracted as follows

 .. code-block:: python3